summerdurrant/r-notes/README.md

-# r-notes
+# R and RStudio Notes
-compilation of various notes I've taken over the year while learning R
+This repository contains a compilation of the notes I've taken over the past year while on a quest to learn R.